Suraj-Bhor/100-Days-of-ML-Code/README.md

   * State of the Computer Vision.

 ## Day 15: 23<sup>rd</sup> April 2020 : Implementation of ResNet-50 in Keras with TensorFlow as backend.
-* Performed basic operations in Keras framework with TensorFlow as backend.
+* Implemented CNN in Keras with TensorFlow as backend to classify emotions of the person in the image.
 * Implemented the ResNet-50 architecture with its basic identity blocks and convolutional blocks in Keras.
 * Implemented the classification of hand signs using ResNet-50 through the Keras framework with accuracy of 86%.